More in this section...

 - Backless and off the shoulder tops

-Please see the images on the right for examples pictures of inappropriate uniform.
+Please see the images on the right for examples of students in their business dress and also inappropriate uniform.

 Policy supporting this guidance